DEFRA/dst-guides/applications/software-libraries.md

 Again, this sounds obvious.
 However, not all client-side frameworks and libraries are necessarily included in your application through the likes of bundler or npm.

 > As an example: The GOV.UK frontend toolkit includes the GPL-licensed Nomensa accessible media player.
-If you link to the Nomensa player in your own client-side Javascript then you will have to GPL *all* your client-side code.
+If you link to the Nomensa player in your own client-side JavaScript then you will have to GPL *all* your client-side code.
 The toolkit's MIT licence does not cover this dependency so you will need to be aware of it.

 ## Use a dependency checker